HOLISMOKES -- II. Identifying galaxy-scale strong gravitational lenses in Pan-STARRS using convolutional neural networks: Results and discussion

-To our knowledge, besides the test lenses from the MasterLens database, 23 of our 358 CNN candidates are already listed in the literature and corresponding references are listed in Table~\ref{tab:cand}.
+To our knowledge, besides the test lenses from the MasterLens database, 23 of our 358 CNN candidates are already listed in the literature and corresponding references are listed in Table~\ref{tab:cand}\footnote{In addition, some systems have also been found independently and concurrently in DESI Legacy Surveys DR8 by \citet{huang20}: PS1J0717$+$4624, PS1J0324$-$1020, PS1J1749$+$2330, and PS1J1903$+$5225 are assigned A or B grades and 16 other candidates are assigned C grades by \citet{huang20}.}.
 The vast majority of them are also galaxy-scale strong lens candidates from ground-based multiband imaging searches and lack both spectroscopic and high-resolution imaging follow-up.
-The only galaxy-galaxy lens systems confirmed with spectroscopy and/or space-based imaging are PS1J0143$+$1607, PS1J0145$-$0455, PS1J2343$-$0030, and PS1J0454$-$0308.
+The only galaxy-galaxy lens systems confirmed with spectroscopy or space-based imaging are PS1J0143$+$1607, PS1J0145$-$0455, PS1J2343$-$0030, and PS1J0454$-$0308.
 Firstly, PS1J0143$+$1607 is CSWA~116, discovered through the search of blue lensed features near LRGs in SDSS imaging \citep{stark13}.
 Its properties ($z_{\rm d} = 0.415$, $z_{\rm s} = 1.499$, $\theta_{\rm E} = 2.7$\arcsec) are very similar to our mock lenses, and the system was assigned $p_{\rm CNN} = 1.0$ and a visual grade of 2.75.
 Secondly, PS1J0145$-$0455 is CSWA~103, also presented by \citet{stark13}, and has $z_{\rm d} = 0.633$, $z_{\rm s} = 1.958$, and $\theta_{\rm E} = 1.9$\arcsec, akin to our mocks.
 It has $p_{\rm CNN} = 1.0$ and a visual grade of 2.50.
 Thirdly, PS1J2343$-$0030 is a SLACS lens with $z_{\rm d} = 0.181$ and $z_{\rm s} = 0.463$ which was discovered and modeled by \citet{auger09} using SDSS spectroscopy and HST imaging.
 It has an Einstein radius of 1.5\arcsec, higher than the majority of lenses in the SLACS sample, which explains its elevated scores from the CNN ($p_{\rm CNN} = 0.917$) and PS1 cutout inspection (2.50).
 Lastly, PS1J0454$-$0308 ($p_{\rm CNN} = 1.000$ and grade = 2.75) is a peculiar system thoroughly studied in \citet{schirmer10}, where the main lens is the brightest elliptical galaxy of a fossil group at $z=0.26$ only 8\arcmin\ from the MS0451$-$0305 cluster at $z=0.54$.
 The HST F814W frame clearly resolves the background source into an extended arc and a compact counter image, corresponding to $\theta_{\rm E} = 2.4$\arcsec.
 Most other galaxy-galaxy lenses in the literature were missed by our selection due to limited PS1 depth or lens configurations not represented in our mocks (e.g., higher Einstein radii).
 Finally, two of these 23 published systems are confirmed lensed quasars.
 PS1J2350+3654 ($p_{\rm CNN} = 1.0$ and grade of 2.25) was discovered in Gaia DR2 \citep{lemon19}, and PS1J1640+1932 ($p_{\rm CNN} = 1.0$ and grade of 2.25) from SDSS \citep{wang17}.

 Postage stamps of the 335 newly-discovered and 23 published galaxy-scale lens candidates from our Pan-STARRS CNN search are shown in Fig.~\ref{fig:cnncand} and in Appendix A, together with $p_{\rm CNN}$ and visual inspection grades.
 Given that some visual identifications rely on Legacy imaging, which is sometimes deeper than PS1, we also show Legacy 3-color images of our candidates located in the Legacy footprint in Appendix A.